binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Top Developer Motivators in Order {#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order}
 ![](images/ThreatTags/PreventionEASY.png)

 1. Developers love to develop software.
 The best way to motivate developers is to let them develop.
-Provide an environment to stimulate focus.
+Provide an environment (or better, allow them to create their own environment) to stimulate focus.
 2. The Work it self
   * Variety of Skills.
 Developers enjoy freedom and expectation to exercise a variety of skills, thus producing 'T' shaped developers, those with broad experience and some deep specialities.
   * Responsibility, Significance.
 People who tighten nuts on air-planes will feel that their work is more important and meaningful than people who tighten nuts on decorative mirrors.
 Developers must experience meaning in their work.